-- Backups: You control where the Derby engine writes and reads database backup files - Imports and exports: You control where the engine imports data from and where it exports data to. - Jar files: You control where the engine obtains jar files of customer-coded functions and procedures. - Sockets: You control what machines can connect to the server and What machines the server can connect to.
+- Backups: You control where the Derby engine writes and reads database backup files - Imports and exports: You control where the engine imports data from and where it exports data to. - Jar files: You control where the engine obtains jar files of customer-coded functions, procedures, types, and aggregates. - Sockets: You control what machines can connect to the server and what machines the server can connect to.

-To take advantage of these powerful controls, first customize a copy of the Derby security policy template.
-You will find a template security policy in the Derby distribution at demo/templates/server.policy.
+To take advantage of these powerful controls, first customize one of the template security policies documented here.
+You can find these template security policies in the Derby distribution in the demo/templates directory.
+Choose the policy which corresponds to the Derby configuration which you are running: